neicnordic/serverless-workshop/exercise/README.md

 Asynchronous function calls are preferrable for tasks where you can defer the execution until a later time, or you don't need the result on the client.

 Let's create a function called `long-task` with its`fprocess` (function process) to `sleep 10`.
-Setting this variable with the function you want to run for each request.
-Be careful when choosing the `exec_timeout` - the maximum duration a function can run before being terminated, as you might see it terminate without returning a message.
+Setting this variable changes the binary you want to run for each request.
+You can also accomplish the same behaviour by simply making your function handler sleep.
+Be careful when choosing the `write_timeout`.
+This parameter defines the HTTP timeout for writing a response body from your function.
+This is importsnt, as you might see it terminate prematurely and thus unsuccessfully.

 After deploying it successfully, invoke it 5 times synchronously by running: